Erdogan, Merkel to meet amid tensions, protests | Malay Mail

 “The main goal of this visit is to completely leave behind this period (of tensions),” Erdogan told Turkish media.

-The Turkish leader will land in Berlin tomorrow and hold talks with Chancellor Angela Merkel over the following two days.
+The Turkish leader, seen as an increasingly authoritarian ruler by detractors, will land in Berlin Thursday and hold talks with Chancellor Angela Merkel over the following two days.

 On Saturday, Erdogan will travel to Cologne to open one of Europe’s largest mosques, commissioned by the Turkish-controlled Ditib organisation.